Vivek-Soni-5/dyte_task/README.md

 # Log Ingestor and Query Interface (SDE-1 and SDE Intern Assignment)

-Developed a log ingestor system that can efficiently handle vast volumes of log data, and offer a simple interface for querying this data using full-text search or specific field filters.\n
+Developed a log ingestor system that can efficiently handle vast volumes of log data, and offer a simple interface for querying this data using full-text search or specific field filters.

-Both the systems (the log ingestor and the query interface) has been built using flask , HTML , CSS & Javascript.\n I am using firebase realtime database for storing the logs and provided the credendials for your use.
+Both the systems (the log ingestor and the query interface) has been built using flask , HTML , CSS & Javascript.

+I am using firebase realtime database for storing the logs and provided the credendials for your use.
 If you want to use your own credendials then get the cred from firebase.
+[Visit firebase console](https://console.firebase.google.com/).
+Make sure you are creating project for web.

 ## Quick Start (Steps to Run this project)